-So I asked Tracey from Cake Lingerie to give us some tips on how to find a good nursing bra right from the get go so you don’t make the same mistakes I did.
+So I asked Tracey from Cake Maternity to give us some tips on how to find a good nursing bra right from the get go so you don’t make the same mistakes I did.
 Here’s her advice.

 There are five simple rules you need to follow to ensure your investment in nursing bras serve you well.

 1. Get professionally fitted

 A woman’s breasts will continue to change in size throughout her lifetime, and it is particularly noticeable around pregnancy and post-birth.

 It is my recommendation that you take the time to get fitted at around eight months of pregnancy before baby arrives.
-This is the size your breasts should be at approx. 8 weeks post birth when your body has learnt to regulate its milk supply.
+This is the size your breasts should be at approx. 8 weeks post birth when your body has learned to regulate its milk supply.

 A correctly fitted bra will not only make you feel amazing but will also provide your body with that much needed support.

 2. Buy a bra that fits you well in the cup

 A lot of women make the mistake of purchasing nursing bras with extra room in the cup.
 This is not advisable; as an ill-fitting cup will not provide your breasts with that much needed support.
 A good nursing bra will have stretchy fabric on the top of the cup; this will allow for movement in the breast as it produces milk.